 Women who are trying to become pregnant often want to know what they should do to improve their chances for success.
-New research suggests that those trying to conceive should avoid taking pain relievers such as ibuprofen, naproxen or other NSAIDs.
+Some research suggests that those trying to conceive should avoid taking pain relievers such as ibuprofen, naproxen or other NSAIDs.
+Last year, pregnant women were alarmed by a warning that taking acetaminophen (Tylenol, for example) might put their babies at risk for autism.
+The most recent research has quieted those concerns.

 Pain Relievers for Women Trying to Conceive:

-Research shows that women who took such medicines while trying to conceive were more likely to miscarry in the early weeks of the pregnancy (American Journal of Obstetrics & Gynecology, online June 8, 2018).
+Research shows that women who took NSAIDs while trying to conceive were more likely to miscarry in the early weeks of the pregnancy (American Journal of Obstetrics & Gynecology, Sep.
+2018).
 Approximately 1,000 pregnant women participated in the study.
-Of these, 241 took only NSAIDs around conception and during the first five months of pregnancy.
+Of these, 241 took NSAIDs around conception and during the first five months of pregnancy.
 An additional 391 took acetaminophen, a non-NSAID pain reliever, instead.
 There were 465 women who did not use pain relievers during this time.

 Nearly one-fourth of the women taking NSAIDs had a miscarriage during the first five months.
 In contrast, about 17 percent of the women who did not take medication miscarried.
 There were other differences, though, so the investigators had to make some statistical corrections.
 Even so, they found that women who took such meds while trying to conceive were more likely to experience difficulties.